 - 21. The Council can and has supplemented Government Capital funding from its own resources such as capital receipts and borrowing; however in the current economic climate the ability to fund from the council's resources is severely limited.
 There are a number of competing pressures and uncertainty around future funding which should become clearer next year once the new government's capital spending intentions are known. - 22.
 The risk assessed capital receipts anticipated over the next four years along with receipts already received could be in the region of £16.2m.
-Of this £7.5m has already been earmarked against the Multi Storey Car Park and £2m allocated to the Dolphin Centre as per the 2014/15 programme.
+Of this £8m has already been earmarked against the Multi Storey Car Park, £2m allocated to the Dolphin Centre as per the 2014/15 programme and £1m is potentially required for the loan to the Achieving Real Change in the Community (ARCC) Community Interest Company should the company be the successful tenderer for the Durham and Tees Valley Probation Service.
+The ARCC is a consortium of organisations who have come together to tender for the services with the aim of ensuring the high performing service continues.
+The loan of £1m was agreed by full council on 8 May 2014.
 There are also provisions required which Council have previously agreed in regard to the Civic Theatre fund raising of £1.6m and the Theatre Hullabaloon £0.660m. - 23.
-There is also the ability to use capital receipts to repay debt and due to the significant revenue pressures the Council is facing it would be prudent to earmark some capital receipts for this purpose to increase flexibility. - 24.
 There will be many competing priorities against the available resources for both regeneration and refurbishment and these schemes will emerge over the coming year.
-However as capital receipts are not guaranteed and potentially receipts may be needed to assist with the revenue MTFP, availability for capital investment will be limited therefore at this stage members are requested to make capital provision for 3 schemes which will be subject to full reports to Cabinet in due course, these are:-
+However as capital receipts are not guaranteed and potentially receipts may be needed to assist with the revenue MTFP availability for capital investment will be limited therefore at this stage members are requested to make capital provision for 3 schemes which will be subject to full reports to Cabinet in due course, these are:-